Giants vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has collected 108 hits with 20 doubles, a triple, 14 home runs and 14 walks.
-He has driven in 47 runs with three stolen bases.
+- Bichette has recorded 109 hits with 20 doubles, a triple, 14 home runs and 14 walks.
+He has driven in 48 runs with three stolen bases.

-- Bichette will look for his 13th straight game with a hit in this contest.
-In his last 10 games he is batting .357 with eight doubles, a walk and three RBI.
+- Bichette has recorded at least one hit in 13 straight games.
+In his last 10 outings he is batting .357 with seven doubles, a walk and four RBI.

 Bichette Recent Games